Do I have to pay taxes on my Stash Custodial Account investments?

-- If a child’s unearned income such as dividends and interest exceed the amount of $2,100, some of that income could be taxed according to the tax rate of the parent and not that of the child.
+- If a child’s unearned income (such as dividends and interest) exceeds the amount of $2,100, some of that income could be taxed according to the tax rate of the parent and not that of the child.
 Instructions for form 8615 contain further details on this matter.

 - If dividend and interest income are the child’s only income and this income totals under $10,500, the parent of the child may have the option of including that income on their own tax return rather than filing a separate form for the child.
-Form 8814 contains further guidance on this issue.
+Instructions for form 8814 contains further guidance on this issue.

 In the event that a parent’s tax rate is higher than that of their child’s, unearned income over $2,100 is subject to the rate of the parent.
 Unearned income includes dividends, capital gains, royalties, annuity income, fellowship and scholarship grants not reported on Form W-2, income received as the beneficiary of a trust, and other, similar sources of funds.

-If a child meets the following conditions, form 8615 must be filed:
+If a child meets all of the following conditions, form 8615 must be filed:

 - The child either:

-- At least one of the child’s parents was alive at the end of the income reporting year, AND
+- At least one of the child’s parents was alive at the end of the income reporting year.

 - The child does not file a joint return for the income reporting year.